yairm210/Unciv/docs/Modders/Mod-file-structure/2-Civilization-related-JSON-files.md

 [link to original](https://github.com/yairm210/Unciv/blob/master/android/assets/jsons/Civ%20V%20-%20Gods%20%26%20Kings/Buildings.json)

-This file should contain all the buildings and wonders you want to use in your mod.
+This file contains all the buildings and wonders you want to use in your mod.

 Each building can have the following attributes: